What is CRM?

 CRM is an abbreviation and means Customer Relationship Management and refers to a software system used to build and manage customer relationships.

-CRM software helps businesses manage all of their interactions with their existing and potential customers.
+CRM Software helps businesses manage all of their interactions with their existing and potential customers.
 With a CRM platform, customer details and preferences are recorded and customer activity is tracked.
 This means customers receive a fully personalized and consistent experience every time they engage with a business.

 CRM software also helps organizations streamline their processes and workflows so that every part of the business is on the same page.
 Sales and marketing teams, especially, rely on CRM to create collaboration and improve their productivity.